Afternoon BriefGEO / AEO

 Frequently Asked Questions

-What is schema markup and why does it matter for AI search?
+What is schema markup and why does it matter for AI citation?

-Schema markup is structured data added to a webpage — typically as JSON-LD code in the <head> — that tells search engines and AI engines what your content means, not just what it says.
-For AI search specifically, schema helps engines resolve your brand's entity, verify claims against knowledge graphs, and extract answer-formatted content for citation.
-Pages with schema are 2–4x more likely to appear in AI Overviews.
-Without it, your content is harder for AI to parse confidently, making it less likely to be cited.
+Schema markup is structured data added to a webpage — typically as JSON-LD code — that tells AI engines what content means, not just what it says.
+For AI citation specifically, schema helps engines resolve brand entities, verify claims against knowledge graphs, and extract answer-formatted content.
+The GEO-16 framework found Structured Data is one of the three pillars most strongly associated with cross-engine citation (odds ratio 4.2).

-Which schema types matter most for GEO and AI visibility in 2026?
+Which schema types matter most for GEO in 2026?

-FAQ schema is the highest-impact type for AI citation — it explicitly maps your content to the question-answer format AI engines extract.
-Organization schema with sameAs links establishes entity validation.
-BlogPosting/Article schema with a named author strengthens content authority signals.
-Google deprecated HowTo and several other rich result types in January 2026 — focus on the core types that remain fully supported.
+Organization schema with sameAs links establishes entity verification.
+FAQ schema maps content to the question-answer format AI engines extract.
+BlogPosting/Article schema with a named author strengthens attribution signals.
+Google deprecated HowTo and several other types in January 2026 — the remaining core types (FAQ, Article, Organization, BreadcrumbList) are increasingly critical for AI visibility.